webprogramozo/snippets-for-web/README.md

-> :tada: Useful snippets written in different languages :tada:

 # Snippets for web

-A collection of self-contained scripts in a world where dependencies mean everything.
+:tada: A collection of self-contained scripts in a world where dependencies mean everything. :tada:

 ## MySQL